Assignable Activities

 • Starred: Mark an activity as Starred, or un-star a Starred question.

-(Note: Click the Star in the top-right to view only Starred questions.)
+(Note: Click the Star in the top-right to view all Starred questions.)

 • Assign Activity: Assign an activity to a class or group.
 See Assign Activity.

-• Attempt Activity: Attempt an activity in a student’s perspective.
+• Attempt Activity: Attempt an activity from a student’s perspective.

-• Evaluate: View the results of your self-attempted activity.
+• Evaluate: View the results of your activity.

 • Clone: Click to create a copy of an activity.